Friday, 29 January 2016

 Props:

-- Car - Tom uses a car to imply that he is going out and doing his chores.
+- Parcel - Used by Jordan to lure toms character to the abandoned house and also wakes tom up.- Car - Tom uses a car to imply that he is going out and doing his chores.

 - Coffee cup - Used by tom to show everyday activity.